Where: Urubamba Valley, Peru

 One of the most miraculous things about Machu Picchu is its location.
 It appears to be suspended between two mountains and is often enshrouded in mist.
 It can’t be seen from the Urubamba Valley below and is an enchanting place, especially considering that the Incas didn’t even have the use of the wheel when they built it.

-Machu Picchu was built in the mid 15th century, but because it’s existence was not recorded by the Spanish Conquistadors who ramsacked the region in the 1530s, we don’t really known what it’s purpose was.
+Machu Picchu was built in the mid 15th century, but because it’s existence was not recorded by the Spanish Conquistadors who ramsacked the region in the 1530s, historians can only speculate what its purpose was.
 Many of the ruins incorporate ceremonial features, so it could possibly have been a religious sanctuary.
-It’s likely that the place was already deserted by the time of the Spanish invasion, as otherwise it would have been mentioned in their reports of the Inca civilisation.
+It’s likely that the place was already deserted by the time of the Spanish invasion, as it otherwise would have been mentioned in their reports of the Inca civilisation.

 Whatever purpose it served, until it was ‘discovered’ by American historian Hiram Bingham in 1911, Machu Picchu had been forgotten by all but a handful of local peasants for 400 years.
 Bingham at first thought he had found the lost city of Vilcabamba, the last stronghold of the Incas which is now known to be deeper in the jungle, at Espiritu Pampa.
 It was an enormous task to clear away the thick forest which covered the ruins and excavate the site properly.
 Despite recent archaeological investigations which have uncovered some interesting new evidence including burial sites, our understanding of the origins and history of Machu Picchu remains sketchy.

-Machu Picchu was declared a UNESCO World Heritage Site in 1983, however ever increasing tourism is damaging the site.
-A thousand visitors tour the ruins every day and the authorities are endangering the site’s unique environment by constructing more and more tourist facilities.
+Machu Picchu was declared a UNESCO World Heritage Site in 1983, howeve,r ever increasing tourism is damaging the site.
+On average, more than a thousand visitors tour the ruins every day and the construction of more and more tourist facilities is endangering the site’s unique environment.
 The latest, highly controversial plan is to build a cable car to ferry unmanageable numbers of tourists across the Urubamba Gorge – a scheme which will scar the magical setting of this incredible Inca site.

 What’s there to see & do?